algosup/2024-2025-project-3-quickest-path-team-6/Documents/TestPlan/testPlan.md

 For this project, GitHub Actions have been made to handle the basic Unit tests at each pull request on the dev branch.
 This would ensure the functioning of the code and the automation would save a non-negligible amount of time.

-These Actions can be fin on our GitHub repository, following [this link](https://github.com/algosup/2024-2025-project-3-quickest-path-team-6/actions).
+These Actions can be find on our GitHub repository, following [this link](https://github.com/algosup/2024-2025-project-3-quickest-path-team-6/actions).

 ## GitHub Issues Report